-Indeed, Gallows Gallery pitches Mirai Kawashima’s scratchy mannerisms in favor of a cleaner, tidier approach to the typical Sigh vocal delivery, but the most extreme change is that of a thin and lifeless production.
-Though it does nothing to accentuate the brilliant guitar work and causes the drums to sound rather hollow, it doesn’t make the album any less enjoyable and provokes listeners to dig deeper to find the hidden treasures among its cryptic layers.
-Each spin reveals something new, which is not surprising considering the later chain of Sigh records, and although it does seem relatively complex, it pales in comparison to the recently released In Somniphobia’s inspiration explosion that borrows something from just about every genre.
+While Gallows Gallery discards Mirai Kawashima’s scratchy screams in favor of clean vocals, the most extreme change is that of a thin and lifeless production.
+Though it does nothing to accentuate the brilliant guitar work and causes the drums to sound rather hollow, it doesn’t make the album any less enjoyable and begs listeners to dig deeper to find the hidden treasures among its layers.
+Each spin reveals something new--which is not surprising considering later Sigh records--and while it does seem relatively complex, it pales in comparison to more recent releases.

-Aside from the obvious changes, Gallows Gallery is where Sigh continued to push metallic boundaries by introducing saxophones and additional winding keyboard parts, ranging from the Hammond organ to slight symphonic bits.
-While many will label Gallows Gallery as the band’s least metal record, I wholly disagree because the Sigh was as heavy as they had ever been.
-But the thin production, as well as the extra catchiness created an illusion of softness.
-Much of the album is blanketed in a decade warp due to various influences and travels back to the ‘70s when prog rock and organs ruled the roost.
-Because of this, it remains the group’s most accessible record to date, undeterred by a raw production and makes it the offering newbies should reach for as they begin to explore the band’s discography.
+Aside from the obvious changes, Gallows Gallery is where Sigh continued to push metallic boundaries by introducing saxophones and winding keyboards.
+Although many will label Gallows Gallery as the band’s least "metal" record, I tend to disagree because Sigh were as heavy as they had ever been.
+It's just that the thin production, as well as the extra catchiness, created an illusion of softness.
+Much of the album is caught in a time warp, thanks to various influences and travels back to the seventies when prog rock ruled the roost, too.
+As a result, this remains the group’s most accessible record to date and sits as the offering newbies should reach for as they begin to explore the band’s discography.

-Even as Sigh changed signature aspects of their style with Gallows Gallery, they became a band open to further experimentation, testing future waters as they continued to toil away at their patented sound.
-The album is an attempt at something reaching back to the olden days of rock music, while meshing with elements of the current.
-2005’s Gallows Gallery showed a trial and error band as they searched for what fit right under the Sigh moniker (and seriously, what doesn’t?).
-Recommended.
+Even as Sigh changed certain aspects of their sound with Gallows Gallery, they became a band open to experimentation, testing future waters as they worked away at bettering their music.
+The album is an attempt at reaching back to the rock's old days and, for the most part it succeeds with flying colors.
+Recommended in every sense of the word.